smarisa/nilmtk/README.md

 also available in the ``results`` folder.

-**A report was written to document, present and ponder on the results of the project but unfortunately it is not public at the moment.
-Also, while it should be rather straightforward in principle to test our datasets and NFHMM algorithm yourself few attempts have been made to make it very easy.** It may be wise to download, install and familiarize yourself with the main NILMTK repository first and only then explore and test each extension in this repository.
+**A report was written to document, present and ponder on the results of the project** and it is available in the [repo](https://github.com/smarisa/sor-nilm) that also contains the NFHMM implementation.
+Also, **while it should be rather straightforward in principle to test our datasets and NFHMM algorithm yourself few attempts have been made to make it very easy.** It may be wise to download, install and familiarize yourself with the main NILMTK repository first and only then explore and test each extension in this repository.
 Familiarity with NILMTK is thus very useful.

 Please contact the contributors for more information.